Apple Silicon M1 Mac Mini vs. Intel Mac Mini Buyer's Guide

 When looking at average multi-core scores, the 3.0GHz model comes in at 4,651 while the 3.2GHz model achieves an average score of 5,474.

-Early benchmarks suggest that the M1 in the Apple Silicon Mac mini achieves a much higher single-core score of 1,682 and a multi-core score of 7,097.
+Early benchmarks suggest that the M1 in the Apple silicon Mac mini achieves a much higher single-core score of 1,682 and a multi-core score of 7,097, and the M1's extremely impressive performance has been demonstrated in other benchmarks.

 Since the M1 is clearly more powerful than either of the Intel offerings in the Mac mini, who should consider the Intel processors?
 If you need to run Windows via Boot Camp, virtual machine apps that virtualize x86_64 platforms, apps which you are concerned may not run well under Rosetta 2's translation layer, or use eGPUs, the Intel Mac mini offers a more reliable option.
 If your workflow is dependent on older technologies, it may be better to buy the Intel Mac mini until Apple Silicon becomes more mature.